 Improvements on agricultural land, such as buildings (nonresidential) and other structures, will vary significantly according to the specific production needs of each agricultural operation.
-Improvements on agricultural land should be classified as agricultural property class Two and valued at market value using standard appraisal methods and techniques.
+Improvements on agricultural land should be classified as agricultural property Class Two and valued at full cash value using standard appraisal methods and techniques, rather than the statutorily prescribed income capitalization method used for agricultural land.